 Last Saturday, 14 April, Equal Pay Day reminded the world again of the large gap between men’s and women’s wages.
 Eradicating unjustifiable gender inequalities in earnings seems to be very hard to accomplish.

-English, PDF, 1,907kb
+English, PDF, 2,277kb

-English, PDF, 1,502kb
+English, PDF, 4,176kb

 Higher level vocational education and training (VET) programmes are facing rapid change and intensifying challenges.
-What type of training is needed to meet the needs of changing economies?
-How can employers and unions be engaged?
+This report on Egypt examines what type of training is needed to meet the needs of a changing economy, how programmes should be funded, how theyshould be linked to academic and university programmes and how employers and unions can be engaged.
 The country reports in this series look at these and other questions.
 They form part of Skills beyond School, the OECD policy review of postsecondary vocational education and training.